-Images in the ultraviolet (UV) and the infrared methane absorption waveband (889 nm: $CH_4$ ) give further information about the changes in the belt patterns, especially the new orange bands.
-UV images are very sensitive to reddish colours, which appear UV-dark.
+Images in the ultraviolet (UV) and the infrared methane absorption waveband (889nm: CH_4) give further information about the changes in the belt patterns, especially the new orange bands.
+UV images are very sensitive to reddish colours, which appear 'UV-dark'.
 Methane images show high clouds and hazes as bright, because they are above most of the methane absorption in the atmosphere; it was expected that orange bands would be methane-bright.
-Analysis of these images was reported in [ref.19], which is summarised here, along with latitude measurements (Table 1).
+Analysis of these images was reported in Rogers (2012),19 as summarised here, along with latitude measurements (Table 1).

-In methane images, surprisingly, the new orange EB was quite dark, though not uniformly so: the darkest parts coincided with blue-grey streaks along its edges, as though these streaks were very methane-dark while the orange haze itself was methane-transparent.
-In UV images, as expected, the new orange EB was notably dark, and even the sector which was not strongly coloured visually was fairly dark in UV.
+In methane images - surprisingly - the new orange EB was quite dark, though not uniformly so: the darkest parts coincided with blue-grey streaks along its edges, as though dish NTB(S) in its early stages is not necessarily methane-bright.
+Along its northern edge, either the haze is so thin as to be methanetransparent, or it lies deeper than expected.